 Eva's advice for women in non-traditional roles is: "Be strong and don't let anyone lower your self esteem.
 Ignore those who try to bring you down, don't waste your time on anyone who doesn't believe in you."

 Ada Castellanos is the Manager of Housekeeping & Maintenance at Mahogany Bay Village.
-She has been with the company for just three months now.
 Before moving to San Pedro, Ambergris Caye, Ada lived in her hometown of San Ignacio, Belize.
 Ada chose to pursue a job at Mahogany Bay Village after she realized the large scope of the project and heard that the property is now branded under Hilton, and thought it would be a new and exciting challenge.